+Assignment(s), Lecture(s)

+Final paper

-Teaching methods: Assignment(s) Assessment methods: Final paper Keywords: Academic skills, Research skills, methods, statistics, Writing, Internship Faculty of Psychology and Neuroscience
+Academic skills, Research skills, methods, statistics, writing, Internship

 Academic Skills

 In this course, the research proposal is drafted in preparation for the research internship.
 The course serves to provide students with general skills and a source of information about academic research.
 The course thereby supports the development of the research proposal and subsequent execution of the internship via assignments, workshops, and lectures that allow students to practice and develop their academic skills.